 Crops and Products:

 In the past years, the main occupation of the inhabitants was agriculture and less livestock farming.
-Wheat, barley, conifer, pomegranates, chickpeas, lavender, watermelon, beans, cabbage, citrus, cotton and artichokes were grown in the area.
+Wheat, barley, pomegranates, chickpeas, watermelon, beans, cabbage, citrus, cotton and artichokes were grown in the area.

 Today artichokes, potatoes, courgettes, tomatoes, gherkins, watermelons and carrots are grown in the area of Kiti.
 Grains, fodder plants and few fruit trees are also grown.
 Livestock is also developed in the village.